Texas Home Inspector Training Package

 "Overall the material was excellent.
 The videos gave many examples of what I might find.
 The instructor in the videos seemed quite experienced and knowledgeable.
 The book and manuals were indepth.
 I feel confident I could perform an above average inspection for my future clients."
 Michael M., Texas

 1. Why home study?
-We think our materials are so good that you will want to keep them as references for future use.
-With most on-line courses, you can usually view the material only a couple of times and then you can no longer access it.
+We think our materials are so good that you will want to keep them as references for future use--after all, this is your career.
+With most on-line courses, you can usually view the material only a couple of times and then you can no longer access it--even to study for a state exam.
 With our program, you get to keep all the DVDs and manuals you receive from us.
 Even when you sit in classroom, it is difficult to remember everything you learn.
 With our DVDs and manuals, you can pull out the material to review whenever you want.

 the number of training companies has increased over ten-fold.
 Training schools seem to pop up